 Professor of Law

 Professor Healy received his B.A. in Journalism from the University of North Carolina at Chapel Hill and his J.D. from Columbia Law School, where he was a James Kent Scholar, Harlan Fiske Stone Scholar and Book Review and Essay Editor of the Columbia Law Review.
 Prior to joining Seton Hall, he clerked for Judge Michael Daly Hawkins on the U.S. Court of Appeals for the 9th Circuit and was an associate at Sidley Austin Brown and Wood in Washington D.C., where he practiced appellate litigation and worked on several cases before the United States Supreme Court.
 He also worked for many years as a newspaper reporter, first in North Carolina and later as Supreme Court Correspondent for the Baltimore Sun.

-Professor Healy teaches the first-year course in Constitutional Law and upper-year electives in First Amendment, Federal Courts, and Criminal Procedure.
+Professor Healy teaches the required first-year course in Constitutional Law and upper-year electives in First Amendment, Federal Courts, and Criminal Procedure.
 He was named Professor of the Year by the student body in 2008-09 and Faculty Researcher of the Year by Seton Hall University in 2015.

 LAW REVIEW ARTICLES

 The Justice Who Changed His Mind: Oliver Wendell Holmes, Jr., and the Story Behind Abrams v.
 United States, 39 J. Sup.
 Ct.
-Hist. (forthcoming March 2014)
+Hist.
+(May 2014)